Preparing for Your Actor Headshot Session

-Women: Make sure makeup is natural and even and be prepared to re-apply lipstick during the session.
+Makeup guidance: If arriving makeup-ready, make sure makeup is natural (no shimmer products) and be prepared to freshen makeup and re-apply lipstick during the session.
 The camera will capture the smallest details, so check your eye makeup closely to make sure it is natural.
 The camera will show each eyelash, so inspect to see that the lashes are separate and not sticking together.
-Eyelash extensions tend to swoop down over the top of the eye creating shadow and a "curtain" over the eye.
+Eyelash extensions and false eyelashes tend to swoop down over the top of the eye creating shadow and a "curtain" over the eye.
+If your upper lashes come straight down, it helps greatly to curl them up.
 Do not use liquid eyeliner because the HD camera will emphasize the harsh line; pencil is softer and blends better.
 Please have a comb or brush available as well as powder to soften any shine.

 Men and Boys: Bring or wear ChapStick or a lip moisturizer so the lips are not dry or cracked.
 Arrive with face freshly washed and shaved.
+Actors, if you wear facial growth/stubble or beard, email Barb to discuss shaving mid-shoot for two looks.
 Also, please have a comb available.

 For young girls: Please just bring some blush and mascara or petroleum jelly and eyelash brush.